Braemoray, Old School, Dunphail, Forres IV36 2QH

 The gardens of Braemoray have been designed for ease of maintenance.
 The front garden has a wide driveway and turning circle laid to stone-chips, with lawn, mature shrubs and fruit trees to the sides.
 A new privacy fence borders the front of the property.
 Immediately adjacent to the front of the house there is an ample, raised wooden deck for socialising, providing lovely vistas to the fields and hills beyond.
 The driveway continues to the side of the property to the garage.
 To the rear there is a further lawn area with multiple outbuildings and a path to the rear of the house.
 A stone wall forms the boundary to both sides and the rear of the property.
 A track is to the side of the property leading to the fields behind and the Dava Way, which runs immediately behind the property and provides an amazing 26 mile off-road track for running, cycling, horse riding, along the old railway line from Forres to Grantown-on-Spey.

 Garage - a large wooden garage with a metal door and side pedestrian door.
-Concrete floored and insulated, this garage has power and light.
+Concrete, sealed flooring and insulated, this garage has power and light.
 The wide stone-chip driveway leads to the garage.

 Large shed – situated to the rear of the house and currently used to house the pellets for the biomass boiler, along with gardening equipment.
 With a concrete floor and light.